UPDATE: Stranger Things Have Happened has been reissued on compact disc and vinyl by 7a Records.

-In 1994, Beachwood Recordings released Peter Tork's first ever solo album, Stranger Things Have Happened, featuring several notable guest musicians and friends including Micky Dolenz, Michael Nesmith, James Lee Stanley, Laurence Juber (Paul McCartney & Wings), Mackenzie Phillips, and Timothy B. Schmit (The Eagles).
+In 1994, James Lee Stanley's Beachwood Records released Peter Tork's first ever solo album, Stranger Things Have Happened, featuring several notable guest musicians and friends including Stanley, Micky Dolenz, Michael Nesmith, Laurence Juber (Paul McCartney & Wings), Mackenzie Phillips, and Timothy B. Schmit (The Eagles).

 Michael and Micky provided backing vocals on "Milkshake," and Nez can also be heard on "MGB-GT," which was initially performed by Micky, Peter, and Davy Jones during The Monkees' 20th Anniversary Reunion Tour.
-Apparently Davy was present at the recording session for "Milkshake" with his fellow Monkees, but never got around to putting his vocal on tape.
-Laurence Juber, who was a part of the final incarnation of Wings, provided the guitar solo on "Milkshake."
+Davy was present at the recording session for "Milkshake" with his fellow Monkees, but never got around to putting his vocal on tape.
+(James Lee Stanley recalled the comedic circumstances that caused Davy to leave the session during this interview at 27:30.)
+Laurence Juber, who was a part of the final incarnation of Wings, provided the stellar guitar solo on "Milkshake."
 His guitar work can also be heard on "That Was Then, This Is Now," a Top 20 hit for The Monkees in 1986.

 Peter's post-Monkees recordings were scarce until Stranger Things Have Happened.
 After leaving The Monkees in late 1968, Peter formed a new group, Release, but nothing was ever formally recorded.
 After laying low throughout most of the 1970s, Peter reemerged in late 1980 with The New Monks, and on February 13, 1981 they recorded a single, "Steppin' Stone"/"Higher and Higher."
 The 45 was eventually issued on the Claude's Music Works label, named after Peter's then-manager Claude Hayn.
 In 1982, Peter contributed "I Truly Understand" to the long-running CooP series.

-Stranger Things Have Happened was produced by Peter and James Lee Stanley, who collaborated with Peter in the 1990s and 2000s on albums like Two Man Band and Once Again.
+Stranger Things Have Happened was produced by Peter and his longtime friend James Lee Stanley, who also collaborated with Peter in the 1990s and 2000s on albums like Two Man Band and Once Again.
 Peter made multiple television and personal appearances to support its release.

 AllMusic delivered praise for Stranger Things Have Happened in its review of the album: